RenatoHS/guide_survie_osstidburn/_book/09-ce_que_tu_dois_apporter.md

-# AFFAIRES À APORTER ET À NE PAS APPORTER! {-}

-<h2><span>CE QUE TU DOIS APPORTER</span></h2>
+# STUFF TO BRING AND NOT TO BRING {-}

+<h2><span>WHAT YOU SHOULD BRING</span></h2>

-**CAMPING & ÉQUIPEMENT**
+**CAMPING & EQUIPMENT**

-* Râteaux, gants de travail, petite hache, sécateurs pour dégager un espace pour votre campement.
-* Eau: Aucune source d’eau ne sera disponible sur  place.
+* Rakes, work gloves, small axe, pruning shears to clear a space for your camp.
+* Water.
+There is no water source on site.
-* Nourriture
+* Food
-* Tente & Bâche
+* Tent & tarp
-* Un ou plusieurs sacs de couchage, couvertures, manteaux, etc. (Prévoir assez de trucs chauds pour être confortable lors des nuits fraîches - ça prend plus qu’on pourrait penser!)
-* Cuisinière, glacière, bol, ustensiles, combustible, casserole et accessoires de cuisine…
-* Extincteur
-* Savon et liquide à vaisselle écologiques
-* Apportez votre « CUP »!
-Vous ne savez jamais quand un bar sera ouvert
-* Lumière: lampe frontale, lampe de poche, torche,  EL Wire pour vous ou votre tente. Évitez les  «glowsticks».
-Ils ne sont ni réutilisables ni écologiques.
-* Structures pour l'ombre, parasols, ombrelles, tissus; quelque chose pour vous protéger du soleil…  et de la pluie!
+* Sleeping bags, blankets, coats, etc. (Bring enough warm stuff to be comfortable during cool nights -- you’ll need more than you might think!)
+* Cooker, cooler, bowl, utensils, fuel, saucepan and kitchen accessories *Fire extinguisher
+* Eco-friendly soap and dishwashing liquid
+* BRING YOUR OWN CUP!
+You never know when the bar will be open
+* Light: headlamp, flashlight, EL Wire for you or your tent.
+Avoid glowsticks — they are neither reusable nor ecological.
+* Shade structures: parasols, fabrics.
+You need something to protect yourself from the sun… and the rain!
-* Duct tape et cordage
+* Duct tape and rope
+* Insect repellent
-* Insectifuge [Anti Moustique]
+* Sunscreen
+* Bags for garbage and recycling
+* Portable ashtray for smokers
+* First aid kit
+* Camping chair
+* Accessories, banners, signage or decoration that could make the experience more enjoyable for you and your neighbours
-* Crème solaire
+* Ear plugs
-* Sacs-poubelle et sacs de recyclage
-* Cendrier portable pour les personnes qui fument
-* Trousse médicale
+* Disinfecting wipes
-* Chaise de camping
-* Accessoires, bannières, signalisation ou décoration qui pourrait rendre l’expérience plus agréable pour vous et pour vos voisin·e·s
-* Bouchons pour les oreilles
-* Lingettes nettoyantes
+* Hand sanitizer
-* Désinfectant pour les mains

-**VÊTEMENTS**

-* Vêtements chauds et moins chauds.
-Préparez-vous à des journées chaudes et des nuits fraîches
-* Plusieurs paires de chaussettes, en cas de pluie et de froid
-* Imperméable, bottes de pluie
+**CLOTHING**

+* Clothing for both warm and cool temperatures – Expect hot days and chilly nights
+* Several pairs of socks, in case of rain
+* Raincoat and rainboots
 * Costumes

 **EXTRAS**

-* Instruments de musique
-* Cadeaux à donner à des nouveaux·lles ami·e·s
-* Maquillage
+* Musical instruments
+* Gifts to give to new friends
-* Accessoires de jonglerie
+* Makeup
-* Votre ouverture d’esprit, votre générosité, votre sens de l’humour, et votre sourire

-<h2><span> CE QUE TU NE DOIS PAS APPORTER </span></h2>
+* Juggling accessories
+* Your openness, your generosity, your sense of humour, and your smile

+<h2><span> WHAT YOU SHOULD NOT BRING </span></h2>

 * Lasers
-* Armes à feu
+* Firearms
-* Articles faisant de la MOOP – plumes, confettis,  «glitters», etc.
+* Items that create MOOP – feathers, confetti, glitter, etc.
-* Articles suremballés – à éviter ou à jeter avant de partir
-* Feux d’artifice/Fusées
+* Overpackaged items: avoid packaging or discard it before you leave home
-* Accessoires en polystyrène/styrofoam
+* Fireworks/rockets
+* Polystyrene/styrofoam accessories
-* Animal de compagnie
+* Pets
-* Évitez les récipients de verre de toute sorte, si possible.
-Optez pour des canettes.
+* Glass containers of any kind, if possible.
+Opt for cans.